eqNj/eqN-PD2-Filter/README.md

 Normal and exceptional magic class items are hidden unless specifically great for crafting and specifically for the class you are playing.

-Most exceptional and elite magic items for crafting, except for elite chest armors and select weapons or class items, are hidden once you reach level 85.
+Most exceptional and elite magic items for crafting, except for elite chest armors and select weapons or class items, are hidden once you reach character level 85.

 Normal, exceptional, and elite rare weapons are hidden, unless ethereal, a bow/crossbow, and/or a class item.